wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Cold.md

+Methodical control and counterplay.
+Make precision easier by reducing enemy ACT/SPD or delaying their actions, then reward precision with efficient nullification
+Discipline/Cunning
 Old Norse: entropy, inevitability.
 Once eternal winter sets in, the end will be marked by storms, raids, and the all-consuming abyss
-Inevitability, preserving control.
-Discipline/Cunning

-Frigus (Cold 1): An ally gains block
-Nivalis (Cold 2): An ally gains max STA.
-Your next spell unleashes 1 less Jötunmáttr (Cold 3): An ally gains permanent block.
-Unleash 2 (Cold 4): For 3 turns, units can only unleash 3 at a time, and have a STA cap for skill usage Fimbulvetr (Cold 5): Allies gain big permanent block.
-Unleash 3
+Frigus (Cold 1): An ally gains temporary block for this ACT Nivalis (Cold 2): An enemy loses SPD.
+Their first ACT next turn gains Channel 1 Jötunmáttr (Cold 3): Block.
+If you didn't take damage last turn, unleash 2 (Cold 4): For 3 turns, units can only unleash 3 at a time, and have a STA cap for skill usage Fimbulvetr (Cold 5): Channel 3.
+Channeled: all enemies lose an ACT slot.
+Release: All their skills gain Channel 1 next turn

 Nix (Cold 1/Shadow 1): Target unit cannot unleash/imbue next turn Torpor (Cold 2/Shadow 1): Target enemy loses X ATK/SPD for X turns, where X is this skill’s imbued power